JonUXD/cv-jonugarte/README.md

 I used netlify to deploy to the web and can be accessed with the links below.
 I registered the domain jonugarte.me on cloudfare to make the domain name more unique.

-I tried to use a stracture that made sense in my mind, storing the data in JSONs and separating them by object type.
+I tried to use a structure that made sense in my mind, storing the data in JSONs and separating them by object type.
 I then structured the page in tabs (or pages) and components (for example skills section).
 So hopefully navigating through them should not be very complex for the reader.

 ## 🚀 Live Deployment